USAir Flight 405: Dryden report allegations

 The crash was featured on National Geographic Channel in an episode of the television program Mayday (Air Crash Investigation/Air Emergency) entitled Cold Case, where the accident was compared with Air Ontario Flight 1363, which crashed in Dryden, Ontario, after the crew did not deice their jet.
 The program opened by saying that Canadian investigators were "stunned" to hear of the USAir accident, as it mirrored the Air Ontario flight that had occurred three years earlier.

 The report on the crash in Dryden criticized approaches to deicing.
 It made several points, including recommending the use of type II deicing fluid rather than type I, deicing trucks near the runway rather than at the gate, and that the crew should inspect their wings not only from the cockpit, but also the cabin.
 The report concluded that competitive pressures caused by commercial deregulation cut into safety standards, and that many of the industry's sloppy practices and questionable procedures were placing pilots in difficult situations.

-The Honourable Virgil P. Moshansky, who investigated the crash in Dryden and wrote the report, appeared in the documentary, alleging that if the recommendations in his report had been followed, the USAir accident could have been prevented.
+Virgil P. Moshansky, who investigated the crash in Dryden and wrote the report, appeared in the documentary, alleging that if the recommendations in his report had been followed, the USAir accident could have been prevented.
 Moshansky told the documentary that his report "probably sat on somebody's [at the FAA] desk."
 He said, "when I first heard about it, I thought, my God, it's Dryden all over again ... certainly if they had followed the recommendations in my report, the F28 crash at LaGuardia could have been averted."

 Another investigator into the Air Ontario accident told the documentary, "after all of this work [investigating the Dryden crash], after all of the efforts, to see it happen again was extremely frustrating."
 The documentary focused largely on these allegations, while also reconstructing the Air Ontario flight and the USAir flight.
 The FAA rejected Moshansky's allegations, and they claim that they never received his report.

+On 31 March 1992, Gordon Haugh, a spokesman for the Commission of Inquiry into the crash in Dryden who initially claimed that the second interim report was sent to the FAA, admitted that it was not sent to them, only to the Prime Minister's office.
+However, the government never sent it to the ICAO, as it was supposed to, which would have made the report available to anyone in aviation.